2017 Copa Libertadores Femenina

 The 2017 Copa CONMEBOL Libertadores Femenina was the ninth edition of the CONMEBOL Libertadores Femenina (also referred to as the Copa Libertadores Femenina), South America's premier women's club football tournament organized by CONMEBOL.
 The tournament was hosted in Paraguay from 7 to 21 October 2017.

-Sportivo Limpeño were the defending champions, but they were eliminated in the group stage.
+Sportivo Limpeño, the defending champions, were eliminated in the group stage.

 Teams

 The competition was contested by 12 teams: the champions of all ten CONMEBOL associations were given one entry, additionally the title holders re-enter and the host association qualifies one more team.
 The qualifying competitions of each association usually end late in the year (September to December).

 Each team submitted a squad of at most 20 players.

 Venues

 Matches were played in Gran Asunción.
 The stadiums were: